CSC207-UofT/course-project-ufinders/Phase0/progress_report.md

 Claire:

-Have worked on: Skeleton code for User_Controls and MainController.
+Have worked on: Skeleton code for User_Controls and Main.MainController.
 Plan to work on: Marketplace section, particularly the classes related to searching and sorting search results.

 Annie: